Klisman Murati

 Why organisations work with Klisman Murati

-- The Global Power Index, a proprietary quantitative model assessing 194 countries across multiple dimensions of national power and built on more than 30 years of longitudinal data.
+- The Global Power Index, a proprietary quantitative model assessing 194 countries across ten dimensions of national power and 30 years of data.
 Clients drawing on it include NATO, the European Commission, Shell, JP Morgan, and HSBC.

 - A documented forecasting record.
-The GPI signalled Russia’s invasion of Ukraine and Germany’s 2024 recession before consensus, and surfaced the structural drivers of the US-Israel-Iran conflict for shipping and energy leadership ahead of the market.
+The GPI signalled Russia’s invasion of Ukraine and Germany’s 2024 recession before consensus, and informs the way shipping, energy, and capital-allocation leaders read their geopolitical exposure.

 - A multidisciplinary lens that single-discipline analysts cannot replicate.
 His training spans anthropology, political economy, energy policy, security studies, and financial crime, which is what allows him to read AI, protectionism, capital flows, and demographic change as one connected system.